czcorpus/wag/INSTALL.md

 E.g. `npm start schemata:make-tile core/htmlTile HtmlTileConf`.

 Second, update your app's configuration - i.e. at least define a tile instance and put it in the layout.
-In tile configuration `tileType` is the capitalised folder name of your tile in `src/js/tiles/custom`.
+In tile configuration `tileType` is derived from tile folder name in the following way:
+`src/js/tiles/custom/myAwesome <---> MyAwesomeTile`.

 Third, build the project.